mstfgul/Immo_Eliza_Deployment/README.md

 ### Dependencies

-streamlit: For creating the web interface and handling app logic.
+*streamlit*: For creating the web interface and handling app logic.
-pandas: For managing data structures.
+*pandas*: For managing data structures.
-pickle: To load pre-trained models and some features data.
+*pickle*: To load pre-trained models and some features data.

 ```bash
 app/